adtzlr/felupe/docs/tutorial/examples/README.rst

    region = fem.RegionHexahedron(mesh)
    field = fem.FieldContainer([fem.Field(region, dim=3)])

 A :func:`~felupe.dof.uniaxial` load case is applied on the displacement :class:`field <felupe.Field>` stored inside the :class:`field container <felupe.FieldContainer>`.
 This involves setting up :func:`~felupe.dof.symmetry` planes as well as the absolute value of the prescribed displacement at the mesh-points on the right-end face of the cube.
-The right-end face is *clamped* 🛠️: only displacements in direction *x* are allowed.
+The right-end face is *clamped*: only displacements in direction *x* are allowed.
 The dict of :class:`boundary <felupe.Boundary>` conditions for this pre-defined load case are returned as ``boundaries`` and the partitioned degrees of freedom as well as the external displacements are stored within the returned dict ``loadcase``.

 .. pyvista-plot::
    :context:

    boundaries, loadcase = fem.dof.uniaxial(field, clamped=True)

-An isotropic pseudo-elastic :class:`Ogden-Roxburgh <felupe.OgdenRoxburgh>` Mullins-softening model formulation in combination with an isotropic hyperelastic :class:`Neo-Hookean <felupe.NeoHooke>` material formulation is applied on the displacement :class:`field <felupe.Field>` of a :class:`nearly-incompressible solid body <felupe.SolidBodyNearlyIncompressible>`.
+An isotropic hyperelastic :class:`Neo-Hookean <felupe.NeoHooke>` material model formulation is applied on the displacement :class:`field <felupe.Field>` of a :class:`nearly-incompressible solid body <felupe.SolidBodyNearlyIncompressible>`.

 .. pyvista-plot::
    :context: